sivaprasad2000/converz-ai-shop/README.md

 Keeps track of changes that need to be synced to Elasticsearch.
 When a product is created or updated, a row is written here in the same database transaction.
 A background worker reads this table and pushes the changes to Elasticsearch.
 This ensures the search index never permanently drifts from the database.

+### Why not CDC

+Change Data Capture with Debezium and Kafka is the cleaner solution at scale.
+Debezium tails the MySQL binlog and publishes every change as an event to Kafka.
+A consumer picks it up and updates Elasticsearch.
+The application never has to think about syncing at all, and you can bolt on more consumers later without touching a line of app code.

+The reason we are not doing it here is that it would mean running Kafka, Zookeeper, and Debezium just to keep one search index in sync for a small shop API.
+The outbox gets the job done with a single table and a background worker, which is the right amount of complexity for the problem we actually have.

+### Outbox pattern

+The naive approach to keeping Elasticsearch in sync is to write to the database and then call Elasticsearch in the same request.
+The problem is that if the Elasticsearch call fails, you have no record that it failed and the search index silently falls behind.

+The outbox table solves this.
+When a product is created or updated, an outbox row is written in the same database transaction as the product change.
+A background worker then reads pending rows, pushes them to Elasticsearch, and marks them as sent.
+Because the outbox row is committed together with the product change, there is no window where a change can be lost.
+If the worker fails, the row stays pending and gets retried.
+The search index will always catch up eventually.

 ### Why some things are not separate tables

 **Tags** are stored as a JSON array on the product (e.g. `["mascara", "foundation"]`).
 They have no metadata, there is no API to manage them, and all tag-based filtering goes through Elasticsearch.
 A separate tags table would add complexity with no real benefit.